Limit cycles turn active matter into robots

-In summary, we have constructed a class of robotic matter whose functionalities are driven by local nonconservative forces and stresses that only require information about local geometry.
-These forces entails an energy injection mechanism \cc{through self-sustained work cycles that naturally emerge as solutions of the nonlinear equations of motion and can be harnessed} to offset dissipation, promote locomotion, and control impacts. \cc{Beyond robotic matter, the key ingredients to support nonlinear work cycles are present in biological systems such as spinning embryos or bacteria~\cite{tan2021development,Petroff2015fast}, biomembranes~\cite{Needleman2017,Julicher2018,Banerjee2021active,Kole2021Layered}, or driven colloidal systems \cite{bililign2021chiral,Yan2015,Grzybowski2000Dynamic}.
-It is an open question how such principles generalize on scales in which thermal or environmental fluctuations are relevant and the resulting statistical mechanics is no longer based on optimization principles~\cite{Fruchart2021non,Hong2011Kuramoto}. }
+We have shown how macroscopic robotic functionalities can emerge from simple non-conservative interactions.
+Identifying and engineering these cycles offers an approach to tailoring functionalitiies across platforms: the key ingredients to support these work-generating limit cycles are present in biological systems such as spinning embryos or bacteria~\cite{tan2021development,Petroff2015fast}, biomembranes~\cite{Needleman2017,Julicher2018,Banerjee2021active,Kole2021Layered}, or driven colloidal systems \cite{Bililign2021Motile,Yan2015,Grzybowski2000Dynamic,Aragones2016elasticity}, as well as micro- and nanomechanical devices~\cite{Liu2021micrometer,Miskin_Nature2020,Mathew_Nat_Nanotech2020,Miskin2017graphene}.
+In analogy with how a sequence of amino acids folds into a functional protein, we envision an organic design process in which minimal active units evolve towards a functional dynamic state represented by a limit cycle~\cite{Anupama2017cargo}.
+It is an open question how such principles generalize on scales in which thermal or environmental fluctuations are relevant and the resulting statistical mechanics is no longer based on energy minimization~\cite{Fruchart2021non,Hong2011Kuramoto}.